cgpeanut/GCP-DevOps-SRE-Part2/README.md

        - Easier to rollback

     Leverage Tooling & automation
        - Reduce manual task
        - The heart of CI/CD pipelines
        - Fosters sopeed & consistency

     Measure Everything
        - Critical gauge of success
        - CI/CD needs full monitoring
        - Synthetic, proactive monitoring

+Site Reliability Engineering (SRE) - what happens when a software engineer is tasked with what used to be called operations.